mkinit.static_mkinit module

 • modpath_or_name (PathLike | str) – path to or name of a package module.
 The path should reference the dirname not the __init__.py file.
 If specified by name, must be findable from the PYTHONPATH.

-• respect_all (bool, default=True) – if False the __all__ attribute is ignored while parsing.
+• respect_all (bool) – if False the __all__ attribute is ignored while parsing.
+Defaults to True.

 • options (dict | None) – formatting options; customizes how output is formatted.
 See formatting._ensure_options for defaults.

-• dry (bool, default=False) – if True, the autogenerated string is not written
+• dry (bool) – if True, the autogenerated string is not written.
+Defaults to False.

-• recursive (bool, default=False) – if True, we will autogenerate init files for all subpackages.
+• recursive (bool) – if True, we will autogenerate init files for all subpackages.
+Defaults to Fasle.

 Note